Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 Starting from the Business plan and up, users can also pay extra for an add-on and get premium features like Wrike Integrate or Wrike Sync, which allow them to connect to almost any app.

-As for monday.com, it offers 200+ integrations, including Slack, GitLab, and Microsoft Teams.
+As for monday.com, it offers an impressive 850+ integrations, including Slack, GitLab, Microsoft Teams, and many more.

-Now, if we take only the number of integrations into account, Wrike beats monday.com hands down.
+If we take only the number of integrations into account, monday.com beats Wrike hands down.

 Both apps have comprehensive help centers, but Wrike has a 24/7 AI chatbot on the free plan